randolf-scholz/assorted-hooks/README.md

 - Generally if something is not in `__all__` it should not be used outside the module, functions, classes and constants that are not exported should be given a name with a single leading underscore: `_private`

+### `check-typing`

+AST based linting rules for python type hints.

+- `no-return-union`: checks that `Union` is not used as a return type.
+  One may want to disallow `Union` as a return type because it makes functions harder to use, as callers have to check the type of the return value before using it.
+  NOTE: `Optional` is intentionally excluded from this rule, as it is a common pattern to use.

 ### `check_naming_convention` (not implemented yet)

 Checks that naming conventions are followed.
 Defaults: